Miners, banks drag FTSE 100 down; JD Sports scales new peak - NewsBreak

 Miners, banks drag FTSE 100 down; JD Sports scales new peak

-(Reuters) -London’s FTSE 100 ended lower on Tuesday, dragged down by heavyweight metals and banking stocks, while JD Sports Fashion jumped to the top of the index after reporting strong earnings.
+Sept 14 (Reuters) - London's FTSE 100 ended lower on Tuesday, dragged down by heavyweight metals and banking stocks, while JD Sports Fashion jumped to the top of the index after reporting strong earnings.

-Miners Rio Tinto, Anglo American and BHP Group were under pressure after Barclays cut its price targets on the stocks.
+Miners Rio Tinto (RIO.L), Anglo American (AAL.L) and BHP Group (BHPB.L) were under pressure after Barclays cut its price targets on the stocks.

-JD Sports Fashion gained 9.7% to hit a record high after Britain’s largest sportswear retailer reported record earnings for the first half on robust demand for sneakers and sportswear.
+JD Sports Fashion (JD.L) gained 9.7% to hit a record high after Britain's largest sportswear retailer reported record earnings for the first half on robust demand for sneakers and sportswear. read more

 "Its encouraging, but what's worrying is the fact that there are over a million job vacancies.
 For the market, that is an inflationary concern because it's going to put upward pressure on wages, which feeds through to the bottom line on all the cooperates and then pass on to the consumers," said Keith Temperton, sales trader at Forte Securities.